meranjith28/Advanced-C-Lab-Manual/module9.md

 EXP NO:15 C FUNCTION TO DELETE ELEMENTS IN QUEUE USING ARRAY

-Aim:

-To create a function in C that deletes an element from a queue implemented using an array.
+Aim:To create a function in C that deletes an element from a queue implemented using an array.

 Algorithm: